AlibabaCloudDocs/cas/intl.en-US/Buy Certificates/Select and purchase certificates.md

 |**Entrust**|Entrust is a world-renowned CA that has established a trusted virtual environment.
 It allows users to conduct secure digital transactions and communication from all locations.
 Entrust provides trust services for websites, software developers, and individuals, including issuing SSL certificates that are used for website authentication and encryption.
 Among the Fortune Global 500 companies, more than 83% businesses use Entrust SSL certificates.|None|

 **Note:** Different brands or CA vendors provide different types of certificates.
 For example, GlobalSign only provides professional OV certificates.

-## Expert staff service

-If you have more questions on selecting a certificate, we recommend that you use [expert staff service](https://market.aliyun.com/products/57004003/cmfw028439.html) to select and purchase a certificate and complete DNS or document verification.